 Score 1 Score 2 Score 3

-Record of participation in NARST for 1-2 of the past 5 years.
-Record of participation in NARST for 3- 4 of the past 5 years.
-Record of participation in NARST for each of the past 5 years.
+Record of participation inNARST Record of participation in NARST Record of participation in

+for 1-2 of the past 5 years. for 3- 4 of the past 5 years.
+NARST for each of the past 5

+years.

 Notes:

-\ Participation in the conference can include research presentations, organizing symposia and workshops, reviewing proposals, serving as discussant or presider.
+Participation in the conference can include research presentations, organizing symposia and workshops, reviewing proposals, serving as discussant or presider.

-Item C: Record of Leadership\ Contribution to NARST
+Item C: Record of Leadership Contribution to NARST